-- Investee companies' SPICE rating: SPICE70 stands for Suppliers&Society, People, Investors, Clients and Environment.
+- Investee companies' SPICE rating: SPICE stands for Society & Subcontractors, People, Investors, Clients and Environment.
 This tool assesses the sustainable performance of companies.
 It integrates the analysis of economic, governance, environmental, social and societal risks and opportunities in business practices and in the products and services offering of companies.
-The analysis takes into account 90 criteria from which a score between 1 to 5 per letter of SPICE is obtained.
-These 5 scores are weighted according to the company's most material impacts. - On the societal side: the Societal Contribution71 of products and services.
+The analysis takes into account a set of criteria from which a score between 1 to 5 per letter of SPICE is obtained.
+These 5 scores are weighted so that environmental issues account for 20% (SPICE score E), social issues 40% (scores S, P and C) and governance issues 20% (50% of score I). - On the societal side: the Societal Contribution of products and services.
 The Societal Contribution metric combines the positive and negative societal contributions of a company's products and services.
-The methodology draws on the societal aspects of the United Nations' 17 Sustainable Development Goals (SDGs) and their 169 sub-goals (or targets).
-The methodology also includes macroeconomic and scientific data sourced from public research institutions, and from independent organizations such as the Access to Medicine Foundation or the Access to Nutrition Initiative. - On the human capital side: two metrics both addressing SDG 8 ("Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all"), as well as SDGs 3, 4, 5 and 10 for the first listed metric: - The Happy@Work Environment rating72: the analysis framework provides a complete and objective assessment of the level of wellbeing at work, focusing on: purpose, autonomy, competence, working relations, and fairness. - The Good Jobs Rating73 which is a quantitative metric designed to assess on a scale of 0 to 100 a company's overall ability to create durable and quality jobs for all, and particularly in areas (regions or countries) where employment is relatively scarce and therefore needed to ensure sustainable and inclusive economic growth. - On the environmental side: The NEC74 (Net Environmental Contribution).
-The NEC is a metric that measures the extent to which a company's business model is aligned with the ecological transition and the climate change mitigation objectives.
-It ranges from -100% for businesses that are highly damaging to natural capital, to +100% for companies with a strong positive net impact.
-The NEC covers five impact categories (issues: climate, waste, biodiversity, water, air quality) by group of activities (contributing areas: ecosystems, energy, mobility, construction, production).
+The methodology draws on the societal aspects of the United Nations' 17 Sustainable Development Goals (SDGs) and their 169 sub-goals (or targets). - On the human capital side: two metrics both addressing SDG 8 ("Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all"), as well as SDGs 3, 4, 5 and 10 for the first listed metric: - The "Happy@Work" rating: the analysis framework provides a complete and objective assessment of the level of well-being at work. - The "Good Jobs" Rating which is a quantitative metric designed to assess on a scale of 0 to 100 a company's overall ability to create durable and quality jobs for all, and particularly in areas (regions or countries) where employment is relatively scarce and therefore needed to ensure sustainable and inclusive economic growth. - On the environmental side: The NEC (Net Environmental Contribution).
+The NEC measures the extent to which a company's business model contributes to the ecological transition.
+The resulting score ranges from -100% for businesses that are highly damaging to the environment, to +100% for companies with a strong positive net impact.
+The NEC covers five impact categories (issues: climate, waste, biodiversity, water, air quality) by group of activities (contributing areas: ecosystems, energy, mobility, construction, production). - Investee companies' client risk rating (Good in Tech consideration) - Investee companies' management of sustainability issues rating (Improvement Enablers consideration) - Investee companies' compliance with Investment Manager's SRI exclusion policy

-$^{^{70}}$ More information can be found on the website page indicated at the end of this document.
+&lt;sup>48 More information can be found on the website page indicated at the end of this document.